-Currently Jane is in a leadership role for the NZ Breastfeeding Alliance and Canterbury Clinical Network.
-She has substantial governance and operational experience and held executive and senior roles in the health system and local government leading developments in community, mental and public health.
+Currently, Jane is in a leadership role for the NZ Breastfeeding Alliance and Canterbury Clinical Network.
+She has substantial governance and operational experience.

-Steve Wakefield was appointed to the Brackenridge Estate Ltd Board in August 2017.
-Steve holds a Bachelor of Commerce and has recently taken an early retirement from the Deloitte partnership to focus on directorship and governance roles.
-At Deloitte, Steve was the leader of the local consulting practice, and has a wide-ranging experience in many areas of accounting, auditing, information technology, and risk assurance.
+Steve Wakefield was appointed to the Brackenridge Services Ltd Board in August 2017.
+Steve holds a Bachelor of Commerce and in mid 2017 took early retirement from the Deloitte partnership to focus on directorship and governance roles.
+At Deloitte, Steve was the managing partner and leader of the local consulting practice, and has a wide-ranging experience in many areas of accounting, auditing, information technology, and risk assurance.

 Steve is committed to the needs of our communities and has a good understanding of the challenges faced by the people Brackenridge support.
 With a strong focus on the values of Brackenridge, Steve’s extensive experience in a range of community groups and government bodies brings a blend of specialised skills in strategic thinking, risk management and commercial development and leadership.

 In 2011, Steve was awarded a Fellowship of the New Zealand Institute of Accountants, and in December 2012 was recognised as the New Zealand Chartered Accountant of the Year.